 - Squeeze lemon(s) – you should get approximately ¼ cup of lemon juice.
 Mix the lemon juice with the same amount of olive oil in bowl.
 The 1-to-1 ratio between lemon juice and olive oil is approximate, as is the exact amount of the total liquid.

-- Add the cumin, salt and pepper to the ingredients already in the bowl, then mix all of thos items together.
+- Add the cumin, salt and pepper to the ingredients already in the bowl, then mix all of those items together.

 - Cut the chicken breasts in half or thirds lengthwise (depending on how wide they are), then cut them in the other direction (width-wise), so that you end up with pieces that are approximately 1-2” chunks.